-After you make these changes, you must Download All Content (page 149) to the affected devices.
+After you make these changes, you must download all content to the affected devices.
+See Downloading to Controllers (page 153).

 To view or change a driver

 To view the driver

 - In the Installer view, select the router in the navigation tree and select Devices > Advanced tab. - Right-click the controller in the navigation tree and select Driver Properties.